 If you’re still reading this column – in which case, hi Mom! – you might be wondering how big a deal live streaming (zhibo) can possibly be.
 Sure, I may have thrown around a few large numbers in my introductory post, but, I mean, come on: how much money can there be in a less-organized and far-less-talented version of YouTube where every video is essentially improvised?

 To skip straight to the end – spoilers! – a lot.
-It’s a 4-plus-billion-dollar industry with rapidly growing investment from the big boys like Alibaba and Baidu.
-Revenue is expected to triple by 2020, meaning there will be more money pouring into live streaming soon than coming out of the entire film industry in China – and let’s not forget that this country is single-handedly keeping Michael Bay’s film career (and shitty video game adaptations) going.
+It’s a 4-plus-billion-dollar industry with rapidly growing investment from the big boys like Alibaba and Baidu. in, meaning there will be more money pouring into live streaming soon than coming out of the entire film industry in China – and let’s not forget that this country is single-handedly keeping Michael Bay’s film career (and shitty video game adaptations) going.

 There are more people in China watching zhibo than there are people in America.
 You may have heard the horror stories of people getting plastic surgery in the hopes of winning the live-stream-lottery; but the zhibo community is not just a collection of vapid pretty smiles anymore.
 Online gaming – something with just a *tiny* bit of popularity in China – is moving quickly into the live streaming field.
 You can watch sports, concerts, hiking, fishing, and much more – hell, there’s even an audience for pearl-diving.

 A pretty legit reason to need a waterproof phone